If you have a flair for creativity, artistic skill, and great communication ability, a career in graphic design could be a great and lucrative career.

 Graphic design work is done by hand in certain industries, but technology over the past 40 years has ushered in a new era of graphic design — one where almost all of the work is done with computers and software.

 This creates an excellent opportunity for individuals who have some design skills and want to work from home.
-With the internet and online design tools at your disposal, you could launch a design career that works around your life.
+With the internet and online design tools at your disposal, you could use Coursera to launch a design career that works around your life.

 What is a graphic designer?